jacekwasowski/licenses-list-generator/README.md

 *Undefined* is all cases if not found.

-Function returns license information to module/project from which is run as well.
+Function returns license information to module/project from which is called as well.

-# How Licenses are found and read
+# How licenses are found and read
-It is recursive walk through *dependencies* from package.json (to find dependencies and all sub-dependencies).
+It is recursive walk through __*dependencies*__ from package.json (to find dependencies and its all sub-dependencies).
-License text comes from *LICENSE* or *LICENCE* or *LICENSE.md* or *LICENSE.txt* or *LICENSE.markdown* files.
+License text comes from *LICENSE* or *LICENCE* or *LICENSE.md* or *LICENSE.txt* or *LICENSE.markdown* file.
-Other information comes from package.json file.
+Other information, like license type, name or version, come from package.json file.

-Returned array contain information related project dependencies ONLY.
+Returned array contains information related project dependencies ONLY.
 __NOT *devDependencies*__.

-#License
+# License
 MIT